Yoga Therapy for Nervous System Regulation, Stress Recovery, and Creative Expression

-Yoga therapy uses breath, movement, rest practices, and reflective inquiry to support sleep, stress regulation, emotional well-being, and greater awareness of life patterns and values.
+Yoga therapy uses breath, movement, rest practices, and reflective inquiry to support sleep optimization, stress regulation, personal restoration, and greater awareness of life patterns and values

-• in-person within 50 miles of Minneapolis–St. Paul:
+•In-Person: Available within 50 miles of the Minneapolis–St. Paul area

-Unlike a general yoga class, yoga therapy takes an individualized approach tailored to your unique needs, health concerns, nervous system patterns, and life circumstances.
+Unlike a general yoga class, yoga therapy is a personalized therapeutic process tailored to your unique needs, health concerns, nervous system patterns, and life circumstances.

 Yoga therapists complete extensive training to support people navigating specific health concerns and life challenges.